Estimate Time10 min

 While required minimum distributions (RMDs) are not subject to the NIIT, they may push other investment income into the threshold where the NIIT may be owed.
 If you are taking withdrawals as opposed to saving, withdrawals from a Roth IRA don’t count toward your gross income for the NIIT.
 A Roth conversion, or series of them over time, could also reduce RMDs from traditional accounts when those begin at age 73.

 Making use of tax-loss harvesting can also help.
-This tactic generally allows you to sell investments that are down, replace them with reasonably similar investments, and then use those losses to offset realized investment gains or up to $3,000 of regular income each year for single filers and married couples filing jointly.
-Losses that exceed $3,000 can be carried forward into subsequent years.
+This tactic generally allows you to sell investments that are down, replace them with reasonably similar investments, and then use those losses to offset realized investment gains or up to $3,000 of ordinary income each year for single filers and married couples filing jointly.
+Net realized losses that exceed $3,000 can be carried forward into subsequent years.

 3. The income-related monthly adjustment amount, or IRMAA